 To earn Reward Dollars faster, consider ordering additional cards for your family and friends.
 Their spending applies to your account total.
 For example, if you’re a couple with a newborn and you have an awesome aunt or generous grandpa running errands for you, get them a card!

 This handy blue card doesn’t have any red flags, but you need to know that since this cash back rewards card doesn’t tout travel rewards, points only kick in when making purchases in the United States.
 For example, when you shop at a Nordstrom in New York, it earns you rewards.
 But the purchase you made at the Nordstrom in Nova Scotia, Canada, does not.

 Reward Dollars cannot be used to pay the minimum payment due.
 The credits must be applied to the total balance owed on the card.

-Citibank's competitive offer, Citi® Double Cash Card is another no-annual-fee credit card offering cash rewards.
-This card has an across-the-board 1% cash reward, and you can earn another 1% cash reward when you pay at least the minimum balance.
+Citibank's competitive offer, Citi ® Double Cash Card – 18 month BT offer is another no-annual-fee credit card offering cash rewards.
+This card has an across-the-board 1 percent cash reward, and you can earn another 1 percent cash reward when you pay at least the minimum balance.

-If you are planning to do a balance transfer, the Citi® Double Cash Card – 18 month BT offer's introductory 0 percent APR lasts for 18 months, six months longer than the Blue Cash Everyday® Card.
+If you are planning to do a balance transfer, the Citi ® Double Cash Card – 18 month BT offer's introductory 0 percent APR lasts for 18 months, six months longer than the Blue Cash Everyday® Card.

 Blue Cash Everyday® Card vs. Capital One® Quicksilver® Cash Rewards Credit Card

 We like Blue Cash Everyday® Card from American Express as a go-to credit card when you make purchases as part of your regular, weekly errands.
 Filling up at the pump, buying groceries for the week and picking up some new pieces of wardrobe are the sorts of purchases that rack your points up quickly.